neorning97/Master-s-thesis/scripts/gene_expression/DE_volcano/README.md

 strongly changed and statistically significant appear in the upper corners.

-By overlaying genes from translocated regions in colour on top of all other genes shown in grey, the plot immediately shows whether translocated genes cluster among the most significantly changed genes or are scattered throughout the background distribution.
+By overlaying genes from translocated regions in colour on top of all other genes shown in gray, the plot immediately shows whether translocated genes cluster among the most significantly changed genes or are scattered throughout the background distribution.